 - advise the individual on the preparation and presentation of their case.

 - accompany the individual to all grievance hearing; and

 - advise the individual in the preparation of the appeals.

 Student Publications Policy

 All student organizations, including student publications, must be recognized by the USCL SGA, recommended by the Assistant Dean of Student Affairs and approved by the USCL Dean.
 Decisions regarding the content of student publications are the joint responsibility of the student editor and the faculty/staff advisor and should adhere to South Carolina libel laws and community standards regarding published materials.

 Both the state and national voter registration applications are available via the Internet at the following sites:

-- Students can access the above web sites from the UofSCL computer labs
+- Students can access the above web sites from the USCL computer labs

-These regulations pertain to students, faculty, and staff of UofSC Lancaster.
+These regulations pertain to students, faculty, and staff of USC Lancaster.

 Parking permits or decals must be displayed on vehicles of all students, faculty, and staff.
 Permits are issued during registration in the Office of Law Enforcement and Security in the campus maintenance building.